 Best Overall: Callaway Jaws Mack Daddy 5 Wedge

 The Callaway Jaws Mack Daddy 5 has no apparent weakness, and we think you’ll struggle to find a better versatile wedge offering for a mid-handicapper.
-It’s a quality wedge for the mid-handicapper as it comes with a great design and provides excellent spin for the mid handicapper.
+It’s a quality wedge for the mid-handicapper as it comes with a great design and provides excellent spin for the mid handicapper or even those looking for the best high handicapper wedge.
 The Jaws Mack Daddy 5 wedge from Callaway Golf is a golf club for backspin for any player looking for a soft feel carbon steel wedge that will elevate their game and be able to generate plenty of spin while maintaining consistent performance and a low center of gravity with approach shots.